What Is a Firewall and How Do They Work?

-A firewall is a network security device that acts as a barrier between your internal network and external sources.
-It does so by scanning network traffic for threats coming from unknown or suspicious sources, because these sources could be sending viruses or other malicious software.
+A firewall is a network security device that acts as an intrusion prevention system, serving as a barrier between your internal network and external sources.
+It does so by scanning network traffic for threats coming from unknown or suspicious sources, as these sources could be sending viruses or other malicious software.

 Network firewalls are the first line of defense for your network.
 They work by blocking or allowing data packets based on preset security rules set by an administrator.

-Internet traffic reaches a computer's entry point (called a port).
-Next, the port scans it.
+Internet traffic reaches a computer's entry point, which is called a port.
+Next, the port scans it and assesses the data packets based on the predetermined security rules.
 If the port deems it a trusted source, it allows the Internet traffic through.

 Think of the system as a security guard at a house party.
 The house is the main destination IP address, and rooms within the house are ports.
-The security guard only allows trusted people (source IP addresses) into the house at all.
+The security guard only allows trusted people - or trusted source IP addresses - into the house at all.

 Types of firewalls